 Nick’s frugal methods of filmmaking and his kinship to the adult industry were a legacy from his father, S.S.
 Millard, a legendary producer and distributor of roadshow adult pix.
 “My father said he was the second man in the adult film business after a NY distibutor named Sam Cummings.
 His biggest hit was a piece of junk with the great title Is Your Daughter Safe?
 (1927) that was an Ed Wood-like bunch of scraps.
 He produced the films, and would then literally put the can of film in the trunk and go on the road, show the picture in Little Rock, Arkansas one week, Fort Wayne, Indiana the next.”

 Although Nick, too, once worked as a distributor and even managed a theater for a time in Sacramento, California, his primary work for the past four decades has been as a low-budget filmmaker.
 He inherited his father’s traveling ways, though, and wound up filming softcore features not only in his hometown of San Francisco (right), but also in Paris, Munich, Spain and Denmark.
-Thus much of his softcore has a travelogue aspect to it, as his tortured lesbian characters walk the streets of the Haight-Ashbury (Sappho 68), Munich (Birgitta), or Madrid (Passport to Pleasure) – in the latter film, we see an entire bullfight in between the couplings.
+Thus much of his softcore has a travelogue aspect to it, as his tortured lesbian characters walk the streets of the Haight-Ashbury (Sappho 68, seen at right), Munich (Birgitta), or Madrid (Passport to Pleasure) – in the latter film, we see an entire bullfight in between the couplings.

 Nick professes a love for the French New Wave, Orson Welles, and other arthouse masters.
 This may seem incongruous when discussing a man who made features with titles like Fire In Her Bed and Fraulein Leather, but the foremost feature of his pornos, made from 1964 to ’74, is an element he cribbed from European cinema and literature.
 The movies rarely have direct sound or dialogue, and are instead narrated in the first person by a perpetually horny, self-loathing female.